SoftRyzen-internship/vesta_main_site/README.md

 <li>Other necessary supplies</li>
 </ul>

-2. Legal and Psychological Assistance We offer comprehensive support to servicemen, veterans, and their families, including:
+2. Legal and Psychological Assistance.
+We offer comprehensive support to servicemen, veterans, and their families, including:
 <ul>
 <li>Legal advice on issues such as whether military personnel can operate a private business and the consequences of doing so. </li>
 <li>Assistance with obtaining the status of a war veteran (UDB). </li>
 <li>Guidance on state benefits and entitlements.
 Step-by-step actions for when a loved one goes missing.</li>
 </ul>

-3. Family Support We assist families of the fallen and the missing by providing:
+3. Family Support.
+We assist families of the fallen and the missing by providing:
 <ul>
 <li>Psychological support and counseling.</li>
 <li>Legal guidance and assistance with state benefits and entitlements.</li>